CSingendonk/wtf-/README.md

 toaster.showToast('Hello, world!', 'success', 0);
 ```

-From your `script.js` matches the structure in minified/unwrapped code in `Line wrap.txt`.
+From my `script.js` matches the structure in minified/unwrapped code in `Line wrap.txt`.

 ---